philiptong/angular-spring-demo/README.md

 ##Run

 1. Run `npm start` in client folder
-2. Run `mvn spring-boot:run` in server/demo folder (you need to install maven in your environement first)
+2. Run `mvn spring-boot:run` in server/demo folder
 3. The service is available in http://localhost:4200